tongmeexiong/Mood-Ring/README.md

 ## React Redux Image Carousel!

 This is an application that will utilize the fullstack.
 More importantly it will use React, Redux & SAGA to build an image carousel from scratch.

 The application will display images on the DOM with a next and previous button.
 These button will be able to loop through the images we have in the database.
 There will  be a select drop down that will indicate how a user feels.
 Once selected the user can apply the feeling and it will display on the DOM.
 When refreshed the DOM will still show
 The feeling.
+All images and tag data will be utilized from the Database.

 ## Built with:
 This project will be built with React, Redux, Redux Saga, Material UI, Javascript, Express, Node.js & SQL.